Lottery Open!

 However, if a dog barks just once, or barks because someone has provoked it, this would NOT mean that the dog is out of control.
 If a service animal is out of control and the handler does not take effective action to control it, staff may request that the animal be removed from the premises.

-What do I do if I'm separate from my child or lost an item?
+What do I do if I'm separated from my child or lost an item?

 Missing Children and Lost Items